Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 fullsizeoutput_63c9

-Called Asemic Lines, this work by Boedi Widjaja takes forms from multiple language (Chinese, Jawi, Tamil, and Latin) and layers them on top of each other.
+Called Asemic Lines, this work by Boedi Widjaja takes forms from multiple languages (Chinese, Jawi, Tamil, and Latin) and layers them on top of each other.
 I like that it invites the viewer to “‘hover’ between reading and looking.”

 Hillview